godotengine/godot-docs/classes/class_vector2.rst

 2-element structure that can be used to represent positions in 2D space or any other pair of numeric values.

 It uses floating-point coordinates.
 By default, these floating-point values use 32-bit precision, unlike :ref:`float<class_float>` which is always 64-bit.
-If double precision is needed, compile the engine with the option ``float=64``.
+If double precision is needed, compile the engine with the option ``precision=double``.

 See :ref:`Vector2i<class_Vector2i>` for its integer counterpart.